Demonstration of 9 March 1883: Context

 In 1883, the Trial of the 66 impacted the movement, when dozens of anarchists were arrested and tried in a political trial aimed at them.
 Peter Kropotkin, a major anarchist theorist, was among the accused and was sentenced to five years of hard prison time.
-Michel left the courtroom arm-in-arm with his wife and, that very evening, called for the people's vengeance for this treatment.
+Michel left the courtroom arm-in-arm with Sophie Kropotkin, his wife and, that very evening, called for the people's vengeance for this treatment.